streathamchess/streathamchess.github.io/past-results.md

 **Croydon League Division 2:** In contention to the end, finished 5/8.

 **Bielski Cup:** Two Streatham teams took first and second place out of 10.
 Great result!

-**... and congratulations to Richard Tillet who was our 2014/15 Player of the Year.**
+**... and congratulations to Richard Tillett who was our 2014/15 Player of the Year.**

 ### 2013/14 team results

+**London Chess League Division 1:** The team scored 11/12 and were clear winners of the second division.
+Next year we’ll be back in division 1.

+**London Chess League Division 2:** Our second team – also in the 2nd division – scored 7.5 and came a very creditable fourth.

+**London Chess League Division 3:** Our third team won the 4th division and were promoted.

+**London Chess Minor B:** Our fourth team, aimed at giving weaker players and newbies a chance to play competitive chess, came second of ten.

+**Surrey League Division 1:** A tough season.
+We scored 2.5/8, finishing 8/9, and were relegated.

+**Surrey League Alexander Cup:** After a win against Battersea we lost narrowly to the eventual winners, Redhill.

+**Surrey League Lauder Trophy:** We won!
+After overcoming Wallington and then Guildford, we beat Crystal Palace in the final.

+**Croydon League Division 1:** We scored 3.5/6 and came 2/4.

+**Croydon League Division 2:** After winning the division the previous season, this year we came last with 0/5.
+Ugh!

+**Croydon League Division 3:** We won the division 3 title, the Dave Luckin Trophy, with 7 points from 8.

+**Croydon League Rapidplay Division:** in the inaugural year of the competition we won with 3 points from 4 matches.

+**Bielski Cup:** We didn’t enter due to a fixture clash :(.

+**Trost Trophy:** A good compliment of S&BCC players participated.
+And Martin Smith won!

+**... and congratulations to Paul Ritchie who was our 2013/14 Player of the Year.**

 ### 2011/12 team results